HL52gg/code_practice/README.md

 # code_practice

-i watched a video from Udemy to learn html,cssandjs,this is the final projects. just to encourage me to keeping on
+i watched a video from Udemy to learn html,css and js,this is the final projects. just to encourage me to keeping on